-If you lived in Bermuda instead of United States, you would:
+If you moved to Bermuda from the United States, you would:

 MAKE 62.9% MORE MONEY EVERY YEAR